JoaoVasques/incubator-spark/jobserver/README.md

 - Maps and Seqs may contain nested values of any of the above

 If we encounter a data type that is not supported, then the entire result will be serialized to a string.

-## Running a local job server

-From SBT shell, simply type "re-start".
-This uses a default configuration file.
-An optional argument is a path to an alternative config file.
-You can also specify JVM parameters after "---".
-Including all the options looks like this:

-    re-start /path/to/my.conf --- -Xmx8g

 ## Development hints